 "began with a burst of wonderfully kinetic energy and connection" and that their "energies feel interwoven throughout [Woodbind.
 It Courses], both in their precision, movement quality, and connection with one another."
 (DC Metro Theater Arts, R. Westerkamp, 2016)

+She is a graduate from the School of Theatre and Dance at James Madison University in Harrisonburg, VA.
 While getting her bachelor of arts at JMU, she performed and choreographed for the Contemporary Dance Ensemble and performed with the Virginia Repertory Dance Company.
 Folsom also traveled internationally, studying contemporary dance & performance in London, UK, and Butoh with Dairakudakan in Hakuba, Japan.

-While at JMU, she performed works by faculty and guest artists such as Daniel Burkholder, Faye Driscoll, Laurie Eisenhower, Derrick Alfonso Evans, Adriane Fang, Carol Finley, Maurice Fraga, Keira Hart-Mendoza, Shannon Hummel, Jim Martin, Gesel Mason, Suzanne Miller-Corso, Shane O'Hara, Cynthia Thompson, and Kate Trammell.
+At JMU, she performed works by faculty and guest artists such as Daniel Burkholder, Faye Driscoll, Laurie Eisenhower, Derrick Alfonso Evans, Adriane Fang, Carol Finley, Maurice Fraga, Keira Hart-Mendoza, Shannon Hummel, Jim Martin, Gesel Mason, Suzanne Miller-Corso, Shane O'Hara, Cynthia Thompson, and Kate Trammell.